 CEQA Guidelines Section 15182 applies to projects located within a transit priority area as defined by Public Resources Code PRC § 21099, the project is consistent with a specific plan for which an environmental impact report was certified, and where the project is consistent with the general use designation, density, building intensity, and applicable policies specified for the project area in a Sustainable Communities Strategy.
-The project is exempt under Section 15182 in that the project is located immediately adjacent to the Santa Rosa Transit Mall, which is a major transit stop with bus routes offering 15-minute headways; on October 9, 2007, the City Council, concurrent with the adoption of the Downtown Station Area Specific Plan (Specific Plan), certified the Specific Plan EIR (SCH 2006072104), and the density, design, and infrastructure plan under the proposed project is consistent with the adopted Specific Plan; and the proposed project is consistent with the general use designations, density, building intensity, and applicable policies specified for the project area in the Plan Bay Area 2040 Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) prepared by the Metropolitan Transportation Commission (MTC) and Association of Bay Area Governments (ABAG) for the San Francisco Bay Area Region.
+The project is exempt under Section 15182 in that the project is located immediately adjacent to the Santa Rosa Transit Mall, which is a major transit stop with bus routes offering 15-minute headways; on October 9, 2007, the City Council, concurrent with the adoption of the Downtown Station Area Specific Plan (Specific Plan), certified the Specific Plan EIR (SCH 2006072104), and the density, design, and infrastructure plan under the proposed project is consistent with the general use designations, density, building intensity, and applicable policies specified for the project area in the Plan Bay Area 2040 Regional Transportation Plan (RTP)/Sustainable Communities Strategy (SCS) prepared by the Metropolitan Transportation Commission (MTC) and Association of Bay Area Governments (ABAG) for the San Francisco Bay Area Region.